-📌 SQL Query to Find Tables Without a Primary Key
+📌 SQL Query to Find Missing Primary Keys

-The query below retrieves a list of all tables in your database that do not have a primary key defined:
+The query below leverages sys.tables and sys.key_constraints to retrieve a list of all user tables in your current database that do not have a primary key defined:

 WHERE NOT EXISTS (